 A relaxing staying at Lake Taupo

 Lake Taupo is another amazing place to visit.
 We stayed at the Lake Taupo Top 10 Holiday Resort and this was, without a doubt the best caravan park I have ever seen.
 This place was designed with kids in mind and their total focus is keeping the kids entertained while the parents relax.

 The pools are thermally heated and they are huge!
-There are rivers connecting the pools, a cave with artificial glowworms and a hot pool, which is heated at 40 degrees.
-This place also has a swim up bar where you can get the most amazing iced chocolates.
+There are rivers connecting the pools, a cave with artificial glowworms, and a hot pool, which is heated at 40 degrees.
+This place also has a swim-up bar where you can get the most amazing iced chocolates.
 And to top it all off … they have dive-in movies so you can watch a movie while you enjoy the pool.
 Apart from the pool area, there are playgrounds and you can hire bikes and billy carts.
 You won’t want to leave the Park!

 But you need to go and see all the amazing things Taupo has to offer.
 You can catch the jet boats, catch your own dinner at the prawn park, see the amazing Huka Falls by steam boat and see the huge Maori rock carvings and check out the Huka Honey pot to sample the local honey.
-Taupo even has a Rafting 6D adventure experience, where you get the chance to take a virtual ride down some one New Zealand’s rivers.
+Taupo even has a Rafting 6D adventure experience, where you get the chance to take a virtual ride down someone New Zealand’s rivers.

 Our five nights driving around the North Island was just a brief sample of what this beautiful part of the world has to offer.
-It was way too short but the good thing is, we know where we want to come back to, which is a good starting point for next trip.
-I wasn’t sure if I was going to like travelling in a motorhome but I really loved it and after the first night mum loved it too.
+It was way too short but the good thing is, we know where we want to come back to, which is a good starting point for the next trip.
+I wasn’t sure if I was going to like travelling in a motorhome but I really loved it and after the first-night mum loved it too.
 It helps when the parks you stay in are so geared for families and everyone is so friendly and helpful.

 Here are my top tips for travelling in a motorhome: